Taiwan's Gogoro to enter India scooter market with Hero tie-up

 Munjal declined to provide details about the partnership plans such as timeline, sales target or how many battery swapping stations would be built, saying the two companies are working on the specifics.

-Partly funded by investors including Singapore’s Temasek and Japan’s Sumitomo Corporation, Taipei-based Gogoro in recent years has launched scooter-sharing services in Europe and battery sharing infrastructure in Japan.
+Partly funded by investors including Singapore's Temasek and Japan's Sumitomo Corporation (8053.T), Taipei-based Gogoro in recent years has launched scooter-sharing services in Europe and battery sharing infrastructure in Japan.

 Gogoro's Luke acknowledged the challenge, saying it would take time for consumers to adopt electric vehicles.
 But with the scale of Hero, he said, pricing and supply chain complexity would be reduced.